avinashkranjan/avinashkranjan/README.md

 - 🌱 I’m currently learning Full Stack Development
 - 👯 I’m looking to collaborate on any cool Project
 - 🤔 I’m looking for help with Open Source Project Development
-- 📫 How to reach me: ranjan.avinash@hotmail.com
+- 📫 You can reach at: ranjan.avinash@hotmail.com
-- ⚡ Fun fact: I Love to code cool things
+- ⚡ Fun fact: Coding can make you a billionaire..